nigelhorne/App-Test-Generator/README.md

             our $new = { api_key => 'ABC123', verbose => 1 };

-    To ensure new is called with no arguments, you still need to defined new, thus:
+    To ensure new is called with no arguments, you still need to define new, thus:

         our $new = '';

 - `%cases` - optional Perl static corpus, when the output is a simple string (expected => \[ args... \]):

-    Maps expected output string to the input and \_STATUS
+    Maps the expected output string to the input and \_STATUS

         our %cases = (
           'ok'   => {